Edb83/self-isolution/TESTING.md

 Examples:

-- on the View Activity page the 'Back to Activities' button has been aligned with the activity details below in keeping with Materialize's breakpoints.
+- on the View Activity page the 'Back' button has been aligned with the activity details below in keeping with Materialize's breakpoints.
-- on the View Activity page, column width of the items in the `activity-info-container` has been considered to prevent spilling/bunching of items e.g. username taking the full width on smaller devices as this could be longer than expected depending on the user.
-- on the View Activity page the structure of the row containing heading and edit/delete buttons changes when a user is not logged in to prevent unnecessary cramping of the heading on smaller screens.
 - on the Categories page, the cards' appearance at the breakpoints from 2 to 3 columns was studied to make sure that even in a worst case scenario their content would not be put out of place.
 Revisions saw the card choice and position of each element tested, including when logged in as admin and the edit and delete buttons are visible.
 - the Footer content was separated out on larger screen sizes to make better use of the space.
 - the `flow-text` Materialize class has been used for any large text areas to ensure they are as legible as possible depending on device viewed with.